yunaranyancat/musubi/_posts/2019-03-16-discord-EG.md

 ### 5. Privacy

 Please respect others privacy.
 Asking personal questions should be done between only you and the person in question.
 Send them a PM if they're available.
+And don't PM them if they set their status as unavailable!

 ## Server Rules

 ### 1. Mods pinging

-Please do not ping Moderators unless you have a very urgent problems.
-If you would like to report a user, send Mods a PM alongside the screenshot(s) of them breaking the rules.
+Please do not ping Moderators unless you have a very urgent problem.
+If you would like to report a user(s), send Mods a PM alongside the screenshot(s) of them breaking the rules.

 ### 2. Channel relevance